Constraints on sub-GeV dark matter scattering on electrons with COSINE-100: Data analysis

 Other event selections were also applied to data in order to remove possible muon-induced events, as well as noise events originated from electronics.
 Regarding the latter, only events that generated at least two clusters in the waveform, and whose first trigger pulse was separated by at least 2 $\mu$s from the beginning of the event recording were selected.
 Events induced by muons in the crystals were avoided by selecting only events that were not coincident with muon signals in the plastic scintillators within a 30 ms window.
 This is especially important, since muons might induce neutron events that deposit energies in the ROI of this analysis.
+The event selection efficiency considered in this analysis is shown as a function of energy in Fig. \ref{fig:eff}.